skatejs/skatejs/README.md

 This is called for each attribute on an element when:

-- An element is inserted with attributes already on it.
+- The element is inserted with attributes already on it.
-- Attributes are added to an element.
+- Attributes are added to the element.
-- Attributes are modified.
+- Attributes on the element are updated.
-- Attributes are removed.
+- Attributes are removed from the element.

 The second form of a callback takes an object of attribues and handlers.